Support Our Boston-area Food Heroes

 Needham Community Farm

 Envisions local solutions to the problem of unequal access to fresh, healthy food in suburban and other areas.
 To achieve their mission, they engage children and adults in activities that provide locally, sustainably grown food to the community, while inspiring an appreciation of how the environment is directly related to our wellbeing.
-Since 2008, the farm has donated thousands of pounds of produce to the Needham Community Council Food Pantry.
+Since 2008, the farm has donated thousands of pounds of produce to the Needham Community Council Food Pantry, and their Mobile Market distributes our produce at four Needham Housing Authority sites.

 The Food Project